lcvriend/wc-multi-selector/README.md

 <script src="src/wc-multi-selector.js"></script>
 ```

-The following attributes are available for customizing the element:
+The following attributes are available for customizing the component:

 attribute     | description
 --------------|-------------
-`name`        | Name of the element
+`name`        | Name of the component
 `placeholder` | Text when no value is set
-`disabled`    | If set then element is non-interactive
+`disabled`    | If set then component is non-interactive
 `src`         | Path to data to embed

-The element also exposes the following properties:
+The component also exposes the following properties:

 property              | description
 ----------------------|-------------